Back to Home

 Quick answers for choosing strings, learning songs, and practicing this tuning.

-What notes are in Mandolin Standard tuning?
+What notes are in standard mandolin tuning?

 What is Mandolin Standard tuning best for?